kigold/student_resource/ReadME.md

 Basic Web app built with Node/Express.

-Students can register and CRUD Resoures.
+Students can register and CRUD Resourses.

 Students can also delete their account